-When the craving for pizza strikes, these are the five places in Byron to grab a slice of the action – pun intended.
+When the craving for pizza strikes, these are the four places in Byron to grab a slice of the action – pun intended.

-So to make your life a little easier, we’ve narrowed down the options to the five places serving the best pizza Byron Bay has to offer.
+So to make your life a little easier, we’ve narrowed down the options to the four places serving the best pizza Byron Bay has to offer.

 Treehouse on Belongil